 - Detection and treatment of early chest infections.

-- Immunization against diseases such as measles and whooping cough that can lead to bronchiectasis.
+- Immunization against diseases such as measles and whooping cough can lead to bronchiectasis.